 - a) Purchases may be made by Iberdrola directly, or indirectly through its subsidiaries.
-Subsidiaries carrying out regulated activities are excluded pursuant to the provisions of the Electricity Industry Act (Ley del Sector Eléctrico) and the Hydrocarbons Act (Ley de Hidrocarburos). - b) Purchases shall be made by means of a purchase and sale agreement, a swap arrangement, or any other transaction permitted by law. - c) Purchases may be made up to the maximum sum permitted by law (i.e. 10% of the share capital). - d) Purchases may not be made at a higher price than that quoted on the Stock Exchange or at a price lower than the share's nominal value. - e) The authorisation was granted for a period not to exceed five years as from the approval of the resolution. - f) The acquiring company shall establish a restricted reserve in shareholders' equity equal to the amount of the shares of the controlling company recorded under assets.
-Such reserve shall be maintained for so long as the shares are not transferred or retired, in compliance with the provisions of the Companies Act.
+Subsidiaries carrying out regulated activities are excluded pursuant to the provisions of the Electricity Industry Act (Ley del Sector Eléctrico) and the Hydrocarbons Act (Ley de Hidrocarburos). - b) Purchases will be made using purchase/sale or swap transactions or any other means allowed by law. - c) Purchases may be made up to the maximum sum permitted by law (i.e. 10% of the share capital). - d) Purchases may not be made at a higher price than that quoted on the Stock Exchange or at a price lower than the share's nominal value. - The authorisation was granted for a period not to exceed five years as from the approval of the resolution.